 “You want to perform a miracle?
 Forgive yourself.”
 Rune Lazuli

 I have to get organized in this new kitchen.
 It’s taking more time than I had planned to get it stocked and outfitted.
 I am shuttling food processors, mixers and utensils back and forth between two kitchens.
 I am not complaining!
 I love this space and I love being all alone with no one to disturb me.
 No loving husband, no grumpy teenage stepchildren, no needy thirteen year old pug, just me and my thoughts.
-Can I just say how desperately needed this space is for me?
+Can I add how desperately needed this space has already become?

 On my way to find fresh oregano for these absolutely delicious savory treats, I realized at the end of my new street a sign commanding no turn on red but I did (twice!)
 Would have been no big deal if it wasn’t for a glaring traffic camera I somehow missed both times.
 Arrrggg!!
 Why do I always learn things the hard way?
 I thought about patience while driving and wondered why I have been such an impatient person my whole life.